bareboat-necessities/bbn_sensors_hub_B0/README.md

 # bbn_esp32_sensors_hub
 NMEA 0183 XDR Sensors on esp32 m5stack atomS3-lite

 No soldering required.
 Connect sensors to i2c.
-Load firmware of atomS3-lite.
+Load firmware to atomS3-lite.
+(On Bareboat Necessites OS it's just copy-paste of a script, see below).
 Plug and play.

 ## Hardware